 After 24 years of operation at the original location, major maintenance issues forced a decision.
 With the library board’s encouragement, the committee re-organized as a not-for-profit corporation in 2003 and purchased the current location (126 West Locust or Main Street).
 The board of directors responsible for this improvement were Nancy Ifft, Jean Jensen, Ann Kennedy, Peggy Metz, Donna McCue, Diane Pawlowski, Dorothy Reis, Lois Simpson, and Ruth Teubel.

-As of 2020, the current board of directors includes Mary Carter, Diane Pawlowski, Dale Maley, Carl Borngasser, Ron Schlipf, Wayne Varner, Donna Roman, Phil Troehler, and Ruth Teubel.
+As of 2024, the current board of directors includes Mary Carter, Diane Pawlowski, Dale Maley, Ruth Teubel, Catherine Rittenhouse, Joan Smelzer.

 Judy Smith is our Museum Coordinator.